My JC Path: From international horseriding to mane-agement accounting

 I started riding at about 5 years old but only got a horse of my own at 14; a lot of the people I was competing against when I was at my peak would have had access to their own horses before they could walk!
 I started competing at 16 so again I was a late starter, but it served me well - because I’d spent years practising a wide variety of skills rather than always training specifically for events, I had a very broad base and was able to shoot up the ranks very quickly.

 I went to university and studied Psychology, and balanced training alongside my studies.
-I was in my third year at uni when I won Gold at the Under 21s European Championships, where the other riders were all full-time professionals!
+I was in my third year at uni when I won Gold at the Under 21s European Championships, where the other riders were all full-time professionals some of whom have subsequently competed at the Olympics!
 The following year I stepped up to the very top international levels, the Badminton Horse Trials - for eventers, it’s our Wimbledon.
 I was doing my finals at the time so had to get special permission from the university to sit my last exam down in Cheltenham - fortunately I passed!

-What led you to a career in accounting?
+What led you to a career in tax?

 While I was coaching someone, I mentioned in passing that I had just completed my AAT qualification.
 They knew someone who worked at Johnston Carmichael and had heard good things about the firm, so suggested linking us up.
 I was familiar with the name already through the rural events that JC sponsor, so I sent through my CV and a couple of days later I got a call back - I had an interview within a week and had started in the Business Advisory team within a month!
 I decided I wanted to study further, and started my ACCA qualification in September 2018.
-To begin with I studied in my own time and passed two exams, then in January 2019 I moved on to a training contract with JC.
-Now I’ve got one fundamental exam left then the final four professional ones.
+To begin with I studied in my own time and passed two exams, then in January 2019 I moved on to a training contract with JC and passed my final exam at the end of 2020.
+In March 2020 I moved into the Innovation Taxes team and have progressed from assistant, to senior and now assistant manager.
+Over the past year I have also been able to split my role between the Innovations Taxes and International Tax teams.

 Sarra in action at an event